Validating Spot Durations Against Broadcast Standards

 data["compliance_status"] = "REJECTED"

-notes.append("MALFORMED_DURATION: Unable to parse duration string")
+notes.append("MALFORMED_DURATION: could not parse duration string")

 data["validation_notes"] = notes